dan360z/Full-Stack-Project/README.md

 - I tested the website on Chrome, Microsoft Edge and Firefox.

 #### Validation
 - I have validated the HTML using **[W3C Markup Validation Service](https://validator.w3.org/)**.
-Unfortunately the W3C HTML Validator shows alot of errors when reading the Jinja templating syntax.
+Unfortunately the W3C HTML Validator shows alot of errors when reading the Django templating syntax.
 But the rest of the HTML is valid.
 - I have validated the CSS using **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)**.

 ---